mstrlaw/mstrlaw/src/posts/2021-12-12-moving-from-gridsome-to-metalsmith.md

 layout: post.hbs
 title: Time to refactor my website.
 Again.
 summary: >-
-  Lately I've been wanting to make my website more performant, closer to an old school vanilla website, without any fancy frontend framework.
+  I've had been wanting to make my website more performant, closer to an old school vanilla website, without any fancy frontend framework.
 Less is more, right?